 Greisas/ Grace

 His sister Faiga Winter (born 07/04/1910) and brothers Zalman (born 13/02/1899) and Abel settled in Brazil.
-We also see that an Aleksas Greisas arrived in Uruguay in 1896 from Lithuania.
+We also see that Aleksas Greisas arrived in Uruguay in 1896 from Lithuania.
 This was presumably a distant relative who had left Lithuania earlier.
-Based on the SA Jewish Rootsbank listings a Israel Greisas arrived in South Africa in 1929 on the Grantully Castle.
+Based on the SA Jewish Rootsbank listings, a Israel Greisas arrived in South Africa in 1929 on the Grantully Castle.
 He was a photographer.
 The connection between the two is not clear.

 Merle, daughter of Nevil Grace retells the story of how her grandfather was reunited with his siblings.
 "When Morris was a much older man, someone came into the store from Brazil.
 How this happened nobody knew.
 These people were travelling through South Africa.
 Morris told them the story of the pogroms, and them fleeing to England, and the boat trip.
 This man said that he had friends whose story sounded exactly like Morris’ story.
 He contacted these people in Brazil, and one of them turned out to be his brother."Morris was beside himself.
-He applied for a visa, and travelled to Brazil almost immediately.
+He applied for a visa and travelled to Brazil almost immediately.
 By now, he was fully South African, speaking Afrikaans and English, and his brother was Portuguese speaking.
 In order to communicate, they spoke their childhood language: Yiddish.
 Morris came back on cloud 9 and went to visit this brother again."

 ![]() Aleksas Greisas26 June 1896 | ![]() Maurice (Morris) Grace | ![]() Morris Grace and Elie Elija Johanna Potgieter |